QuantGen/BEDMatrix/README.md

 Example
 -------

 This example uses a very simple BED file that is bundled with the R package.
-It was generated from the PLINK files in the [`inst/extdata` folder](https://github.com/QuantGen/BEDMatrix/tree/master/inst/extdata).
+It was generated from the PLINK files in the [`inst/extdata` folder](https://github.com/QuantGen/BEDMatrix/tree/master/inst/extdata) ([see below on how to convert a PED file to a BED file](#how-do-i-create-a-bed-file-from-a-ped-file-using-plink)).

 ```r
 # Get path to example BED file